SomndusStudio/VoiceCulture/README.md

 ## How It Works

-1. Create a `Localized Voice Sound` asset from the Content Browser
+1. Create a `Voice Culture Sound` asset from the Content Browser
 2. Add one or more localized versions using culture codes and `SoundBase` references
 3. Use the asset like any other `SoundBase` (play in code, Blueprint, etc.)
 4. The correct audio is resolved at runtime based on the voice language